TroubleFox/PAGG/README.md

 fog of war<br>
 threading<br>

-until most of the game is in construction the code will be full of comments with old code parts.
+until most of the game is finished the code will be full of comments with old code parts.
 I'll tidy things up, when i feel its time to do it.
 Deal with it! ;)

 03-06-2015 ---------------------------------------------------------